How to Determine Mold Risks with Moisture Meters

 When using pinelss moisture meters, it’s important to keep in mind some of their limitations for testing for mold:

 • The Need for a Flat Surface.
 To ensure accurate moisture testing with a pinless moisture meter, the scanning plate of the meter needs to make smooth contact with the material being scanned.
-So, it is necessary to test materials with a flat, smooth surface.
+The meter works best on materials with a flat, smooth surface.
 If the surface is curved or has a rough and uneven texture, it could compromise the accuracy of the MC measurement.

 • The Meter’s Averaging of Moisture Content over Several Inches of Space.
-Pinless moisture meters scan an area as large as the plate on the meter’s bottom and averages out the moisture content from the whole area.
+Pinless moisture meters scan an area as large as the plate on the meter’s bottom and averages out the moisture content from the whole area, with heavy emphasis on the area closest to the sensor (surface).

 The best use of a pinless moisture meter in searching for mold risks is to rapidly check large areas for signs of moisture intrusion that could lead to mold growth.